Free Website Content - What Is Software Piracy

 When software is pirated, consumers, software developers,

 and resellers are harmed.
-Software piracy increases the
+Software piracy increases

-risk consumer's computers will be corrupted by defective
+the risk consumer's computers will be corrupted by defective

 software and infected with viruses.
-Those who provide defective
+Those who provide

-support.
-Pirated software usually has inadequate documentation,
+sales and technical support.
+Pirated software usually

-which prevents consumers from enjoying the full benefits
+from enjoying the full benefits of the software package.

-of the software package.
-In addition, consumers are unable
+In addition, consumers are unable to take advantage

-which are typically available to legitimate registered users
+typically available to legitimate registered users of

-of the software.
+the software.
 Pirated software can cost consumers lost

 time and more money.

-Developers lose revenue from pirated software, from current
+Developers lose revenue from pirated software, from

-software is pirated, software developers lose revenue from
+packages.
+When software is pirated, software developers

-new software and stifles the growth of the software company.
+growth of the software company.

 Kinds of Piracy